Two street topics dominated the Rose Hill City Council meeting Tuesday.

 In other action, the council heard a report from Harold Beedles, the steering committee chair for a strategic plan update.
 The committee held its first meeting two weeks ago, and members are energized to work with Wichita State University in conducting focus groups.

-Page 2 of 2 - “I’m excited to see this process grow,” Beedles said.
+“I’m excited to see this process grow,” Beedles said.
 “I think it’s going to be fun.”

 Focus groups will include the faith community, the Chamber and businesses, city employees, and citizens via a gathering at the Senior Center.